RajKKapadia/Dialogflow_Chatbot_University/README.md

 # Dialogflow_Chatbot_University [MiningBusinessData]
 This is a simple chatbot for university/colleges, it will give information about courses, faculties and placement of that university/college.
-- a course is offered or not and if offered then available seats
+- a course and branch is offered or not and if offered then available seats
 - faculties info of a course and branch, it also give their education and experience
 - placement info of a course and branch, previous years placement